Here's what we know about the allegations against Shohei Ohtani's interpreter, Ippei Mizuhara - KESQ

 AP Sports Writer

-LOS ANGELES (AP) — Only a week has passed since the Los Angeles Dodgers abruptly fired Ippei Mizuhara, the translator and constant companion of their new $700 million slugger, Shohei Ohtani.
+LOS ANGELES (AP) — Only a week has passed since the Los Angeles Dodgers abruptly fired Ippei Mizuhara, the interpreter and constant companion of their new $700 million slugger, Shohei Ohtani.

 But the biggest story of baseball’s spring is still murky — and shocking — as the regular season begins in earnest Thursday.